2010s in South American history

-The political history of South America during the 2010s covers political events which happened in the countries of the region between 2010 and 2019.
+The history of South America during the 2010s covers political events which happened in the countries of the region between 2010 and 2019.

 History by country

 Argentina

 Cristina Fernández de Kirchner won the 2011 general election with 54.11% of the votes, the highest percentage obtained by any presidential candidate since 1983.
 The 37.3% difference between votes for hers and the runner-up ticket Binner-Morandini was the second largest in the history of Argentine general elections. he established currency controls during her second term, and the country fell into sovereign default in 2014.
 During her two terms as president, several corruption scandals took place and subsequently her government faced several demonstrations against her rule.
 She was charged for fraudulent low price sales of dollar futures, and later acquitted.